 The Grand Magistrate raised his eyebrows.
 He had clearly been expecting a more concrete answer.

 “For example,” the man pointed towards the Frozen Fortress of Perym, with its adjacent marker that counted the number of besieged days.
 “How is it that the Great Khanate could sweep one city after another in the south, yet wash up against the walls of just one fortress in the north?
-The decisive defeat outside Perym reveals that the adversary is not an inferior force; that they are neither demoralized nor spent.
+The decisive defeat outside Perym reveals that the adversary is not an inferior force; they are neither demoralized nor spent.

 “Then, just what is the defender’s secret?
 Because if not, then it was surely the attacker’s scheme.”